 She’s doing her part by adding chair caning and other types of seat weaving repair services.

-Pick-up and delivery services within 50 miles of Portland, Maine is also available.
+Fee-based pick-up and delivery services within 50 miles of Portland, Maine are also available.

 Harry Johnston, owner of HSJ’s SeatWeaving has been serving the greater Canton, Ohio area since 2009.